 Allergies in Bulldogs

 Allergy types are alike for all English, French and American Bulldogs.
-There are basically five types of allergies affecting Bulldogs and the most common allergy symptoms involve itching and licking around the armpit, groin, abdomen and paw areas.
+There are five types of allergies affecting Bulldogs, and the most common allergy symptoms involve itching and licking around the armpit, groin, abdomen and paw areas.
 The dog may also cough, sneeze and wheeze due to respiratory allergies.
 If the digestive tract is affected, it will lead to vomiting and diarrhea.

 Below are explained the common dog allergy symptoms and the different types of allergies affecting Bulldogs.

 This is a skin allergy which occurs due to hypersensitivity towards dust mites and molds.
 Symptoms that may arise because of this specific allergy are excessive licking, chewing paws or abdomen as well as the rear legs.
 Additionally, your dog’s ears may become red, and if you touch their ears, you may feel the heat being released.
 Except for their ears, you must also check for other symptoms showing up in their armpits, groin, between their toes of paws, and abdomen.
 Moreover, changes in skin color which usually resemble deep pink, red or black colors are indications of atopic dermatitis.